-Salary: £12, 600
+Salary: £13, 380

-This placement will be be part of the IT Service Desk Team within the Customer Services Group in Information Services.
+This placement will be part of the IT Service Desk Team in Information Services.

-The IT Service Desk acts as a first point of contact for students, staff and visitors and provides an enquiry service to customers on the use of the University’s library, computing and media facilities.
+The IT Service Desk acts as a first point of contact for students, staff and visitors and provides an enquiry service to customers on the use of the University’s IT and library facilities.

-This is a full time placement, working 36.5 hour a week , for 13 months
+This is a full time placement, working 36.5 hour a week , for 13 months commencing July 2017

-Normal hours of work fall between 8:30-18:00 Monday to Friday On occasions the postholder may required to work outside of these hours for which time off in lieu will be given.
+Normal hours of work fall between 8:30-18:00 Monday to Friday On occasions the post holder may required to work outside of these hours for which time off in lieu will be given.

 Informal enquiries regarding this post can be made to Jan Litton, IT Service Desk Team Leader (jpl@aber.ac.uk; 01970 621895).

-Closing date: 5th February 201
+Closing date: 20st March 2017 12 noon

+Interview date: 22nd March 2017

-Bilingual Institution which operates a Welsh Language scheme.
+Aberystwyth University is a bilingual Institution which operates a Welsh Language scheme.

 Committed to Equal Opportunities.